cryptoquantique/quarklink-database-direct-esp32-platformio/README.md

 The ```firmware.bin``` file is what you upload to QuarkLink.
 Click on the "Firmwares" option of the QuarkLink main menu to access the uploading function.
 Once uploaded to QuarkLink configure your Batch with the new firmware image and it will be automatically downloaded to the ESP32.
-See the chapter 4 of the  [QuarkLink Getting Started Guide](https://github.com/cryptoquantique/cryptoquantique.github.io/blob/main/QuarkLink%20Ignite%20Getting%20Started%20Guide%20V1.00.pdf) for more details.
+See the [QuarkLink Getting Started Guide](https://docs.quarklink.io/docs/getting-started-with-quarklink-ignite#getting-started) for more details.

 ## Configurations
 There are currently two configurations available for the firmware: